denseanalysis/denseanalysis.github.io/index.md

 ### System Requirements

-In order to run properly, DENSEanalysis requires:
+In order to run properly, *DENSEanalysis* requires:

-* Matlab
+* MATLAB (R2013a and newer)
-* Matlab Image Analysis Toolbox
+* MATLAB Image Processing Toolbox
-* Matlab Spline Toolbox
+* MATLAB Curve Fitting Toolbox
-* Matlab C-compiler
+* MATLAB C-compiler

 ### Prior to Installation

 * If haven't compiled a mex-file in MATLAB before, run mex-setup in the MATLAB command window to select a compiler on your machine.
-* If you have a previous installation of DENSEanalysis, make sure to remove any existing search paths point to that insallation and restart MATALB (from the MATLAB File Menu, Choose Set Path and remove folders referring to the previous installation).
+* If you have a previous installation of *DENSEanalysis*, make sure to remove any existing search paths point to that insallation and restart MATALB (from the MATLAB File Menu, Choose Set Path and remove folders referring to the previous installation).